IPAC'25 - the 16th International Particle Accelerator Conferece

 In this talk EIC construction status in BNL will presented, in which electron and protron accelerator complex will be shown in detail, including polarization scheme.

-Speaker: Sergei Nagaitsev (Thomas Jefferson National Accelerator Facility)
+Speaker: Sergei Nagaitsev (Brookhaven National Laboratory (BNL))

 • 10:00 10:30